Mose Durst

-In 1980, Durst was appointed by Unification Church founder Sun Myung Moon as the president of the American church.
+In 1980, Durst was appointed by Unification Church founder Sun Myung Moon as the president of the Unification Church of the United States.
 As church president Durst expanded some of the successful practices of the Northern California church to the national level.

 In 1984, Durst expressed regret over misunderstandings between Unification Church members and some members of the Jewish community.
 He placed blame for this both on the members' "youthful zeal and ignorance" and on the community's "insecurity."
 That same year he wrote in his autobiography: "Our relations with the Jewish community have been the most painful to me personally.
 I say this with a heavy heart, since I was raised in the Jewish faith and am proud of my heritage."